yavarguliyev/Ticketing_2021/README.md

 > # auth service

-> `commands that need to be used before using the common service`
+> `commands that need to be used before using the auth service`

 - npm init -y
 - tsc --init